User100677/COMP2042_CW_hcyys1/README.md

 ii)Wall Class:
 -I deleted "rnd"variable in the wall class because it is not used.

+iii)Brick Class:
+-Deleted "MIN_CRACK","DEF_CRACK_DEPTH" and "DEF_CRACK_DEPTH" variable
+ in "Brick" class because they are not used.

 5) Encapsulation or changed Access Modifier: i)Ball class: